How Do You Ripen Avocados?

 Note: do not put hard or firm avocados in the refrigerator as the temperature will slow down the ripening process and could result in an incompletely ripened avocado, or an avocado that never softens making it inedible.
 Just remember, cool temperatures slow down ripening.
 Room temperatures encourage it.

 What to do if your avocados are not what you expected

 If you are cutting into an avocado and there are black spots, vascular bundles (stringiness) or bruises, discard those areas.
 We’ll get into why these issues happen at a later date.

 If the inside of your avocados smell sour or moldy, discard them.
 If your avocados are completely inedible because of quality issues, consider returning them to the store.

 Returning your inedible avocados is a good practice because not only does it (hopefully) get you a refund or an exchange, but it also lets the store know that there could be issues with their avocado supply.
-Grocery stores like Gelson’s are great about monitoring their inventory though, so when avocados from California are in supply, buy with confidence.
+Grocery stores are great about monitoring their inventory though, so when avocados from California are in supply, buy with confidence.

 Other helpful resources

 Here are a few resources you might find helpful if you have questions about ripening an avocado, choosing an avocado or eating an avocado: